stgl/pymccrgb/README.md

 ### Installation

 This package is developed for Linux/OS X and Python 3.6+.
-It depends on common Python packagess (sklearn, numpy), the LibLAS point cloud library, and the [`pymcc` MCC bindings](https://github.com/stgl/pymcc) for Python.
+It depends on common Python packages like sklearn, numpy, the LibLAS C API, and [MCC Python bindings](https://github.com/stgl/pymcc).

 If LibLAS is installed, you can [create a virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with `conda` or `venv` to install the package and its dependencies: